osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

 ----------------------------------------------------
                   Apocalypse Weapons
 ----------------------------------------------------
-Note: Any weapon with an "x" in front is included in the mod but has been commented out in the official release If you would like to add any of these weapons to your server, simply remove the <!-- and --> symbols surrounding them

 Acid Blast		- Explodes releasing some small, earth eating bomblets Acid Rain		- Non damaging, earth eating rain
 Acid Splash		- Explodes on impact and splashes dirt eating bomblets all over the area